abhishek-mule/Linkedin_Scraper/README.md

 4. Chrome & WebDriver SetupThis tool uses Chrome.
-The required ChromeDriver dependency is automatically managed if you have Google Chrome installed, thanks to webdriver_manager.▶️ UsageSimply run the main Python script from your terminal:Bashpython linkedin_college_scraper.py
+The required ChromeDriver dependency is automatically managed if you have Google Chrome installed, thanks to webdriver_manager.
+▶️ UsageSimply run the main Python script from your terminal:Bashpython linkedin_college_scraper.py

-The script will perform the following steps automatically:Log in to LinkedIn using your configured credentials.Search for profiles based on the SEARCH_KEYWORD.Collect profile URLs and visit each one.Extract data, download images, and save the output.📁 Output
+The script will perform the following steps automatically:Log in to LinkedIn using your configured credentials.Search for profiles based on the SEARCH_KEYWORD.Collect profile URLs and visit each one.
+Extract data, download images, and save the output.
+📁 Output

 ---